masteringmodernpayments/book/callbacks.md

 Some of these are more important than others.
 For example, if you're selling one-off products you probably don't care about the events about charge successes and failures because you're initiating the charge and will know immediately how it went.
 Those events are more useful for subscription sites where Stripe is handling the periodic billing for you.
 On the other hand, you always want to know about charge disputes.
 Too many of those and Stripe may drop your account.

-Callback handling is going to be unique to every application.
+Webhook handling is going to be unique to every application.
 For the example app we're just going to handle disputes for now.
 We'll add more when we get to the chapter about subscriptions.

+## Validating Events

+Stripe unfortunately does not sign their events.
+If they did we could verify that they sent them cryptographically, but because they don't the best thing to do is to take the ID from the POSTed event data and ask Stripe about it directly.
+Stripe also recommends that we store events and reject IDs that we've seen already to protect against replay attacks.
+Let's

-## New Controller
+## Controller

 We'll need a new controller to handle callbacks: